omnivector-solutions/osd-documentation/contributing.rst

    $ JUJU_MODEL=default npx bats tests/15-acct-gather.bats

-The ``Makefile`` contains a ``tests`` target that creates two Juju models on the active controller (be sure to be using a localhost LXD controller), one for CentOS7 and one for Ubuntu Focal, deploys the charms, and runs all the tests.
-This target does not remove these new models and takes a considerable amount of time to run.
+Alternatively, the ``Makefile`` contains a ``tests`` target that packs the charms, deploys them, and run the tests.
+The test script creates two Juju models on the active controller (be sure to be using a localhost LXD controller), one for CentOS7 and one for Ubuntu Focal, deploys the charms, and runs all the tests.
+This target does not remove these new models after the tests finish and takes a considerable amount of time to run.

 .. note::